WS-UB/WLMap/README.md

 6. Open and run the WLMap application in Android Studio, selecting the "Navigation" option on the home screen of WLMap.

+7. Once running the application, open LogCat and observe the following:
+   - User GPS location being printed to the server log.
+   - Filtered/cleaned user GPS location bring printed to the server log.

 ## Project Roadmap

 ### User UI-UX